Jumeb/hof-mobile-app/README.md

-# Cara-cakes-mobile
+# hof-mobile-app
-The mobile application for Cara-cakes-web application
+The mobile application for Home of Flavour reactJs web application using react-native